 If you have a basic beautician qualification and a specialised qualification in permanent make-up, you are allowed to provide these services to customers, provided you have a GGD (in Dutch).

 Customers may see ANBOS membership or registration as a quality mark of sorts and appreciate the dispute resolution/complaint handling services provided by ANBOS.

-Discover what risks (in Dutch) you are exposed to and try to hedge these risks.
+Discover what risks you are exposed to and try to hedge these risks.
 With general terms and conditions, you can protect yourself against risks when entering into an agreement.
 ANBOS members can use the general terms and conditions provided by the trade association.
 Aalbers did the same: “I used the ANBOS T&Cs as a template and made them my own.”